-I am very lucky to have married a frugal man.
+I am very lucky to have married a frugal man that knows how to save money.
 We met in 2010 when we were just 19 years old and no clue on how to budget!
 We went through college together and he got to see all my bad spending habits!!
 Which, I am very glad that he did because I had a BIG spending problem that I tried to hide.

 I was fortunate enough that my parents were able to help me financially through college.
 I know that isn’t the case for most.
 I was very blessed.
 And I still am!
 Without the help of my parents, I would have worked a lot more than I did and would not have been able to graduate early.
 My husband on the other hand, had to work his way through college and it made him appreciate the value of savings more than I did.